Jon Bolen

 Jonathan Bolen is an American professional wrestler and bodybuilder.
 He currently competes on the independent circuit including Maximum Pro Wrestling, the International Wrestling Cartel and the National Wrestling Alliance.
 After winning Total Nonstop Action Wrestling's "Gut Check Challenge" in 2004, he was briefly signed to the company before then signing a developmental contract with World Wrestling Entertainment and assigned to its developmental territories Ohio Valley Wrestling and Deep South Wrestling.
 While in Ohio Valley Wrestling, he was one half of High Dosage with "Silverback" Ryan Reeves.

 Early life

 Born in Uniontown, Pennsylvania, Bolen became involved in weightlifting and football as a teenager.
 Attending California University of Pennsylvania, Bolen played football as a two-time All-Conference and All-American nose guard and two-time defensive captain.
-Although tearing three ligaments in his knee breaking his tibula and fibula, he spent only a year in rehab and continued playing during his senior year completing the season without missing a single game.
+Although tearing three ligaments in his knee breaking his tibia and fibula, he spent only a year in rehab and continued playing during his senior year completing the season without missing a single game.